The Most Effective Types of Content on Social Media in 2026 [New Data]

 Many brands share this type of content on YouTube, social posts, and blogs.
 For example, HubSpot shares videos where people can learn about marketing and business in an easy way.
 Educational content works well on all platforms and builds trust with the audience.

-14. Funny, Trendy, and Relatable Content:
+14. Funny, Trendy, and Relatable Content

 Creating funny or trending posts is a big part of social media today.
 It helps brands connect with people and sometimes even go viral.
 To do this well, marketers need to stay updated on current events and internet trends.